 While the primary purpose of such events is to sell books (which I did … and I also sold some of my greetings cards too), it’s also a fantastic networking opportunity.
 It’s lovely to see what other writers are doing, learn more about the projects they’re working on, and find out what inspires them.

-Here’s Phyllis Blakemore being interviewed by Talking Newspapers for the Blind, about her book Gentlemen of the River Check on Amazon.
+Here’s Phyllis Blakemore being interviewed by Talking Newspapers for the Blind, about her book Gentlemen of the River Out of stock.

 Catherine Cooper, author of the award-winning Jack Brenin series Check on Amazon, the first of which is The Golden Acorn (again, another excellent read) is always a popular draw.
 She regularly has crowds of children and adults around her display, all marvelling at her props and displays.